wavey0x/slotscan/requirements/06-database-layer.md

 ## Overview

-The Database Layer handles all persistence for StorageScan: contract metadata and storage layouts.
+The Database Layer handles all persistence for SlotScan: contract metadata and storage layouts.
 For testing, storage-level caching (snapshots and tx diffs) is disabled; every request is computed fresh.
 Postgres remains the only persistence layer; no Redis or background workers.

 ## Location